ColdTrick/opensearch/README.md

 ### Log files

-Based on the log level of your Elgg site, there will also be logging of the ElasticSearch PHP client library.
+Based on the log level of your Elgg site, there will also be logging of the OpenSearch PHP client library.
 Logging will appear in the same location as all other Elgg logs.

 ### Statistics

-You can find various statistics on the Administer -> ElasticSearch -> Statistics page.
+You can find various statistics on the Administer -> OpenSearch -> Statistics page.
 Elgg statistics report on the amount of entities found in the Elgg database that should be in the index.
 It also reports on the amount of entities that need to be added/updated/deleted in the index and that are currently waiting on the minute cron to process them.

-Also some statistics from the Elastic Cluster are shown like the status and the version information.
+Also some statistics from the OpenSearch Cluster are shown like the status and the version information.

 You can also find statistics for all available indexes on this page.